 A few years later, William Malone decided that he could re-make his own rip-off of his own movie and he co-wrote and directed CREATURE.
-This movie was like SCARED TO DEATH in many ways, in that it was a rip-off of ALIEN and even went so far as to have an H.R.
+This movie was like SCARED TO DEATH in many ways, in that it was a rip-off of ALIEN and even went so far as to have a different H.R.
 Giger rip-off of the ALIEN design (Willy didn't name it this time).

 A few more years passed, 14 to be exact, before William Malone's prose once again proved that he was unbankable as a writer.
 He wrote the wretchedly bad UNIVERSAL SOLDIER II starring Jean Claude Van Damme - whose only competitor in the category of Worst Martial Art Movies Ever Made is Steven Seagal.